 Digression alert: does anyone else suffer from the winter blues?
-Since I started working for myself, it has gotten much better, because I’m not locked inside an office from sun up until sun down, but I still feel the doldrums creeping in around this time of year.
+Since I started working for myself, it has gotten much better.
+Probably because I’m not locked inside an office from sun up until sun down— but I still feel the doldrums creeping in around this time of year.
 I’m a 100% summer girl.
 I love the sunshine.
 I love the fresh air.
 I love the beach.
 I love playing in the dirt.
-So, it can be a struggle for me emotionally to handle the dark, dreary winter days.
+So it can be a struggle for me emotionally to handle the dark, dreary winter days.

-But let me tell you, this year has been SO MUCH BETTER.
+But let me tell you, the past few years have been SO MUCH BETTER.
 Like, night and day.
 Why?
-Well, back in the Fall, I read this article about the Norwegian concept of koselig (shout out to my awesome Norwegian readers!).
+Well, a few years ago, I read this article about the Norwegian concept of koselig (shout out to my awesome Norwegian readers!).
 Basically, it boils down to the feeling of coziness—and embracing, or even celebrating, coziness to help make winter not only tolerable, but totally awesome.
-And it clicked with me—maybe I should focus a little more on trying to enjoy winter and making it more cozy and a little less on tolerating it until it was over.
+And it clicked with me—maybe I should focus a little more on trying to enjoy winter and making it more cozy, and a little less on tolerating it until it was over.
 So I have been.
 I’ve been wearing extra cozy socks.
 I’ve been sipping tea by the fire.
 And I’ve been lighting more candles.

 It’s interesting how small changes like that can make a big difference.
 I’m actually enjoying this winter.
 That doesn’t mean I’m not jonesin’ for a gin and tonic and my flip-flops—my love for summer will never die—but I’m not actively counting the seconds until winter is gone either.
-I know a lot of folks suffer from real emotional and mental health issues that make winter difficult to get through (not to mention the geographical climate differences—our winters are relatively mild here), but based on the constant stream of winter complaints on Facebook, I think as a culture, we could use a little more koselig in our lives.
+I know a lot of folks suffer from real emotional and mental health issues that make winter difficult to get through (not to mention the geographical climate differences—our winters are relatively mild here), but I think as a culture, we could use a little more koselig in our lives.